aksenovaa/documentation/Concepts/Templates.md

 ### Alternative to templates

 > Careful!
-Some features from Fluid Powered TYPO3 will require template files containing a `Configuration` section and a
+Some features from TYPO3 на базе Fluid will require template files containing a `Configuration` section and a
 > `flux:form` tag.
 While it is possible to get around even this requirement, it involves creating a custom Provider to take the
 > place of a Provider included with the extension, e.g. `fluidcontent` ContentProvider, `fluidpages` PageProvider, and so on.
 > By replacing Providers you can change almost all aspects of how a certain feature works, fitting it to your site in exactly the